Implantable Cardioverter-Defibrillator (ICD)

 An implantable cardioverter-defibrillator (ICD) is a battery-powered device that can fix an abnormal heart rate or rhythm and prevent sudden death.
-The ICD is placed inside the chest.
-It's attached to one or two wires (called leads) that go into the heart through a vein.
+The ICD is placed under the skin of the chest.
+It's attached to one or two wires (called leads).
+Most of the time, these leads go into the heart through a vein.

 An ICD is also known as an automatic implantable cardioverter-defibrillator (AICD).